-“The WISH Fund will help expert women’s sector organisations all over the UK to help vulnerable women and children to avoid homelessness, rebuild their lives and achieve their full potential.
+“The Women in Safe Homes fund will help expert women’s sector organisations all over the UK to help vulnerable women and children to avoid homelessness, rebuild their lives and achieve their full potential.
 National statistics tell us that on average, women will leave and return to a violent relationship seven times before making a permanent break from the perpetrator, often because they are unable to access suitable housing and support.
 When we provide safe housing and wrap around support, the women we work with make that permanent break from the perpetrator first time round.
-The Fund and its social impact investment will enable more women and children to be safe and to live their lives free from violence and abuse.”
+The fund and its social impact investment will enable more women and children to be safe and to live their lives free from violence and abuse.”

 If you're a women's social enterprise or charity that needs additional property: